qiskit-community/MicroQiskit/docs/micropython.rst

     by ``get``, which can be set to ``'counts'``, ``'memory'`` or ``'statevector'``.

     This is the MicroQiskit equivalent of the ``execute`` function in Qiskit.
-    The form of the outputs have the following differences
+    The form of the outputs have the following differences.

     For a ``'statevector'`` output: Complex numbers are specified as a two element list instead of standard Python complex number notation.
 So a